KcVamsi/terraform-roboshop/terraform-notes/notes.md

 # as we know the name of the sg as "allow-all" we can search with the name for the ID.

+# rather an id we are going with the name as we know the name.

+# syntax for the data sources will be like this -

 data "aws_security_group" "selected" {
     name = "allow-all"
 }

 output = "security_group_id" {
     value = data.aws_security_group.selected.id
 }

+# .id is given in the end as we want id of the security group if we wont give .id it will show all the sg's.

 # what if terraform cant find the data source. it shows no matching security groups found will be output. for that we can use the "try" function.